 This is why going to the hospital after a car accident is vital.

-If you have minor injuries and choose not to seek treatment, then they later get worse, and you want to claim compensation, you might struggle to get the amount you deserve.
+If you have minor injuries and choose not to seek treatment, and they later get worse, you might struggle to get the amount you deserve in a compensation claim.

 The other party’s insurance company may claim that your injuries didn’t happen during the accident but were due to an isolated incident that happened later.
 Since you don’t have medical records that prove you sustained injuries after your car accident, it’s your word against theirs.